-The poverty studies curricula begins with a gateway course followed by communityfocused learning opportunities through the SHECP Summer Internship Program.
+The poverty studies curriculum begins with gateway coursework at the student's home institution, followed by community-focused learning opportunities through the SHECP Summer Internship Program.

-This eight-week program pairs students with nonprofit organizations that work to strengthen impoverished communities.
-Located in both urban and rural sites, they focus on a wide variety of poverty-related areas, including: education, healthcare, legal services, housing, nutrition, social and economic needs, and community-building efforts.
+This eight-week program pairs students with nonprofit organizations that work to strengthen impoverished communities, urban and rural.
+They focus on a variety of poverty-related areas, including: education, healthcare, legal services, housing, nutrition, social and economic needs, and community building.